Inbound AI For HVAC Calls

 No-heat and no-cool service calls

-Urgent comfort problems, system not turning on, weak airflow, frozen coils, or repeat shutdowns that demand a fast next step.
+Urgent comfort problems, systems not turning on, weak airflow, frozen coils, short cycling, cold rooms, hot bedrooms, or repeat shutdowns that demand a fast next step.

 Outcome: Classify urgency and move the caller into the right dispatch or on-call call path.